 Year One - Stage One - level 4 - 120 credits

-Term One: Introduction to Study in Higher Education: Fashion Marketing (20 credits); Principles of Fahion Marketing (20 credits)
+Term One: Introduction to the Fashion Business for Fashion Marketing (20 credits); Principles of Fashion Marketing (20 credits)

-Term Two: Introduction to Cultural and Historical Studies (20 credits); Fashion Branding (20 credits)
+Term Two: Fashion Branding (20 credits); Introduction to Cultural and Historical Studies (20 credits)

 Term Three: Marketing Collaborative Project (40 credits)